theskyinflames/word2png/README.md

 ```sh
     make build-wasm
 ```
 This will build the WASM module `wasm/main.go` and leave it in the `assets` folder.
-As soon as I can, I'll publish an example of how to use it in a web application.
+You have an example of how to use it [here](https://github.com/theskyinflames/word2pngUI).
+As soon as I can, I´ll add the secrets encoding part also.

 ## TODO
 * Some refactors on the code to make it simpler